Manitoba Women in Trades

 Attendees, Speakers, Partners, and Sponsors

 Manitoba Construction Sector Council is thankful for your participation at the Manitoba Women in Trades Conference.
 Coming together in person to engage in conversation brings renewed energy and passion to advance the role women play in the construction sector.

-On November 16, 2022 the second annual Women in Trades Conference will continue the conversation
+On November 16, 2022, the second Manitoba Women in Trades Conference will Continue the Conversation

 In October 2019, the Manitoba government announced their plan to work with partners in the private sector to create 40,000 new private-sector job opportunities over the next four years.
 The Manitoba work plan focuses on targeted actions to help create the right conditions to support private-sector job creation and overall growth in Manitoba’s economy.
-This includes accelerating talent acquisition and business expansion by fast-tracking the development of a Manitoba’s Skills, Talent and Knowledge Strategy.
+This includes accelerating talent acquisition and business expansion by fast-tracking the development of Manitoba’s Skills, Talent, and Knowledge Strategy.

-With this strategy in mind, the Manitoba Construction Sector Council with the support/cooperation of Manitoba Home Builders’ Association, Manitoba Heavy Construction Association, Winnipeg Construction Association and First People Development Inc., and Construction Association of Rural Manitoba is hosting a 1-day Manitoba Women in Trades Conference, November 16, 2022 (7:30am-4:00pm) at the Victoria Inn Hotel & Conference Centre in Winnipeg, MB.
-The conference is geared toward women who need support, guidance, and connections to make their construction career a success, as well as to employers, superintendents, project managers and estimators to identify ways to recruit, retain and support women in trades.
+With this strategy in mind, the Manitoba Construction Sector Council with the support/cooperation of Manitoba Home Builders’ Association, Manitoba Heavy Construction Association, Winnipeg Construction Association, First People Development Inc., and Construction Association of Rural Manitoba is hosting a 1-day Manitoba Women in Trades Conference, November 16, 2022 (7:30 am-4:00 pm) at the Victoria Inn Hotel & Conference Centre in Winnipeg, MB.
+The conference is geared toward women who need support, guidance, and connections to make their construction career successful, as well as to employers, superintendents, project managers, and estimators who are looking to recruit, retain and support women in trades.

 The Purpose of This Conference: